bfwelo/CPE480-Assignment-3/README.md

     - if pre is changed again before use, ignore
     - checking in stage 2

-- instructions src from acc: add, sub, xor, and, or, mul, div, a2r, lf, li, sh, slt, st
+- instructions src from acc: add, sub, xor, and, or, sh, slt, mul, div, a2r, lf, li, st
-- instructions dst into acc: add, sub, xor, and, or, not, mul, div, r2a, cvt, sh, slt
+- instructions dst into acc: add, sub, xor, and, or, not, sh, slt, mul, div, r2a, cvt
-- instructions src from reg: add, sub, xor, and, or, not, mul, div, st, cvt, sh, slt, st, jnz8, jr, jz8
+- instructions src from reg: add, sub, xor, and, or, not, sh, slt, mul, div, r2a, cvt, st, jr, jz8, jnz8
-- instructions dst into reg: lf, li, cf8, ci8
+- instructions dst into reg: cf8, ci8, a2r, lf, li
 - instructions src from pre: cf8, ci8, jnz8, jp8, jz8
 - instructions dst into pre: pre
+- instructions src from mem: lf, li
+- instructions dst into mem: st

 at each stage for conflicts and per instruction